haleywarson/pack-planit/README.md

 ## Setup

 Fork and clone this repo.
 Run "bundle install" and "shotgun" to run the server.
-Run "npm start" to run the front end.
+Run "npm install" then "npm start" to run the front end.

 ## Features